 - The extension you need might not be available.
 There are hundreds of add-ons available, but if you can’t find something that provides the specific functionality you need, you may need to hire a developer (aka WooExpert) to build it for you.

 Best suited to: Whether you want to sell one PDF file or thousands of t-shirts, you can do it with WooCommerce.
-If you want maximum control, flexibility, and features, then this WordPress ecommerce plugins if the best solution for you.
+If you want maximum control, flexibility, and features, then this WordPress eCommerce plugin is the best solution for you.

-For more on WooCommerce, don’t miss 7 Top WooCommerce WordPress Themes on the Market + Why They’re Best and 11 Best WooCommerce Plugins to Spike Sales with Design in Mind.
+For more on WooCommerce, don’t miss 9 Top WooCommerce WordPress Themes on the Market + Why They’re Best and 26 Beautiful eCommerce Websites Running on WooCommerce Plugin.

 Easy Digital Downloads markets itself as the easy way to sell digital products with WooCommerce.

-EDD has built to handle digital products — music, videos, ebooks, plugins, PDF files, and more.
-The core plugin is free to use and there are hundreds of extensions available that can add all kinds of functionality, from recurring payments and Stripe support to software licensing (for selling license keys) and commissions tracking.
+EDD is built to handle digital products — music, videos, ebooks, plugins, PDF files, and more.
+The core plugin is free to use and there are hundreds of extensions available that can add all kinds of functionality, from recurring payments and Stripe support to software licensing (for selling license keys) and commission tracking.

 - Supports digital products.
 If you want to sell digital goods, you can do it easily with EDD.
-Unlike other ecommerce plugins, EDD has been built specifically to sell all kinds of digital goods.
+Unlike other eCommerce plugins, you can use EDD to sell all kinds of digital goods.

 - Hundreds of extensions.
-There are hundreds of free and premium extensions available to extend you store your way.
+There are hundreds of free and premium extensions available to extend your store your way.

 - Works with any theme.
 You can integrate EDD with almost any theme.
 If you’re just getting started setting up your store, there are EDD themes available.